harrinriza1993/Let-us-C-programming-solutions/chapter13/Readme.md

 another in the reverse oder.

-**c.c**: Twenty-five numbers are entered from the keyboard in to an array.The number to be searched is entered through the keyboard by the user.
+**c.c**: Twenty-five numbers are entered from the keyboard in to an array.
+The number to be searched is entered through the keyboard by the user.
 Write a program to find if the number to be searched is present in the array and if it is present, display the number of times it appears in the array.

-**d.c**: Twenty-five numbers are entered from keyboard in to an array.Write a program to find out how many of them are positive, how many are negative,how many are even and  how many odd.
+**d.c**: Twenty-five numbers are entered from keyboard in to an array.Write a program to find out how many of them are positive, how many are negative, how many are even and how many odd.

-**e.c**: If a array arr contains n elements,then write a program to check if arr[0] = arr[n-1],arr[1] = arr[n-2] and so on.
+**e.c**: If a array arr contains n elements, then write a program to check if arr[0] = arr[n-1],arr[1] = arr[n-2] and so on.

 **f.c**: Write a program using pointers to find the smallest